 Opinions are like cameras: everybody’s got one, and it should be upgraded once in a while.
 If you love giving feedback on photography, great, but make sure you're doing it in a way that’s right for the giver as well as the receiver.

 Everyone's a Critic

-As enriching as my liberal arts college experience was, I often joke about how college costs an excessive fortune, but at least I can critique the hell out of a historical painting.
+Enriching as my liberal arts college experience was, I often joke about how college costs an fortune, but at least I can critique the hell out of a historical painting.

 That sarcasm comes from a mixture of regret for pursuing a degree of questionable value (I've never had a single client ask for college credentials) together with resentment over my college’s seeming over-emphasis on artistic critiquing.

 Very little emphasis was given in my arts school on marketing, bookkeeping, or invoicing.
 Lots and lots of emphasis was given to developing such incisive commentary as "I feel like the male subject being cast into the shadow of the image is really a metaphor for the alienation a millennial can feel when expected to represent capitalistic virtues in an increasingly toxic America.”

 Maybe that's what was going through my head when I told my friend to stand in the corner for my Photo I class project.
 Or maybe I had no idea what I was doing, and it just looked cool.
 Those with art school experience might recognize how such "deep thought” can suffocate art, including photography.

 Cynicism aside, critical abilities are important in photography.
 First, let’s differentiate the two types of critiques: the "artsy meaning" critiques and the more practical, technical examinations.
 The former can be left to art houses and gallery openings; the latter is what we can utilize in our professional universe to benefit others as well as solidify our own understanding and approach to photography.

 Benefits of Proper Critique